mpub/van.static/README.rst

  * Minimal impact on development.
 Changes to files are immediately visible, also developers work with un-compressed files.
- * CDN served files can have very long cache-control times while still allowing the it to be updated almost immediately on application upgrade.
+ * CDN served files can have very long cache-control times while still allowing them to be updated almost immediately on application upgrade.

 Testing an extraction
 +++++++++++++++++++++